The Best Help For Morton’s Neuroma – Here Are The Shoe Models You Should Use

 Nike Zoom Fly 5 is a more affordable model of running shoes from Nike with a harder midsole than the Alphafly.

 When using these shoes, I have not experienced any problems with Morton’s Neuroma – not even on longer runs.
-The sole in the forefoot is thick and hard enough to protect from the shocks in the ground.
+The sole in the forefoot is thick and hard enough to protect from the shocks when the feet are hitting the ground.

 The Adidas Boston now has much more cushioning in the forefoot with the introduction of carbon rods a few years ago.
 These shoe models have a thick enough forefoot to prevent the pad from receiving the shocks that cause the pain.

-Another thing to remember when choosing shoes is to run with a large enough size to give your front toes enough room to turn.
+Another thing to remember when choosing running shoes is to run with a large enough size to give your front toes enough room to turn.
 If the toes are crowded together due to shoes that are too narrow, the risk of aggravating Morton’s Neuroma is much higher.
-I always buy at least one size too big when buying running shoes.
+I always go for at least one size too big when buying running shoes.

-It’s also a good idea to buy one size too big if you run long-distance races like marathons.
-It may initially feel unusual, but you will quickly get used to it.
+It’s also generally a good idea to buy one size too big if you run long-distance races like marathons.
+It may initially feel a bit strange to run with bigger shoes than usual, but you will quickly get used to it.

 So what is the best help for Morton’s Neuroma?
 In my opinion you can avoid most of the pain caused by Morton’s Neuroma just by choosing the right shoes.
 Luckily the running shoes available for these kind of problems are better that ever before.
 Running shoes with carbon plate is one example of shoe models that are usually good for problems caused by Morton’s Neuroma.